vxcall/vxcall.github.io/_drafts/2024-10-11-vmprotect-behavior-research.md

 ## Footnotes

 [^bin2bin]: **bin2bin**: a type of obfuscation software. stands for binary to binary.
 There's another type linker level obfuscation according to [es3n1n's Blog](https://blog.es3n1n.eu/posts/obfuscator-pt-1/).
+[^aslr]: **ASLR**: Address Space Layout Randomization.
+When it is enabled, the binary will be loaded at random location each time which means you have to rebase the program in IDA everytime open it with x64dbg.
 [^opaque_predicates]: **Opaque predicates**: a type of obfuscation techniques which generates a seemingly legit branches that is actually a garbage branching taking you the same branch every time.
 [^llvm_ir]: **LLVM IR**: LLVM's intermediate representation.